-If you are using a cake leveller, adjust the wire to the height of the flattest part of your cake.
-Gently move the leveller along the cake.
+If you are using a cake leveler, adjust the wire to the height of the flattest part of your cake.
+Gently move the leveler along the cake.
 This should get rid of the dome evenly and leave you with a nice, flat sponge ready to be frosted.

 If you are using a knife to level your cake, make sure the sponge is secure.
 Slowly cut across the flattest part, keeping the knife as straight as possible.